Offer Fewer Paths, Not More Clutter

 Day 3: Systems Thinking Before I Had the Words – From Admin to Architect Read Post »

-D&M Restoration was a fascinating place—a workshop where vintage car parts got a new lease on life.
-The website showed
+D&M Restoration Never Hit Its Online Potential—a workshop where vintage car parts were restored.
+The website showed the craftsmanship, most